Vinelab/gulp-project-automation/README.md

 # gulp-project-automation

-This Gulp file prepares an app to be ready for publishing.
+This Gulp file prepares an AngularJs app that is mixed with Typescript to be ready for publishing.

 The app first passes through a phase which is the development phase, and then it's piped to the building phase.